eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/get/get-todos-id-200.md

 description: How to solve challenge GET todos id 200.
 ---

-How to complete the challenge `GET /todos/id 200`.
+# How to complete the challenge `GET /todos/id 200`.

+How to issue a GET request for an existing todo item using the id of the item and receive a 200 status code and see the todo item as JSON in the response body.

 ## GET /todos/id (200)